unsaltedMixedNuts/AmazonCloneZone/README.md

 - [ ] Create accounts
 - [ ] Create sessions (log in)
-- [ ] Browse products
+- [ ] Browse products and products' images
+- [ ] View product descriptions and specifications
+- [ ] View recently viewed items
 - [ ] Add products to cart
-- [ ] Checkout
+- [ ] Checkout and purchase products
+- [ ] View order history
-- [ ] Write and view customer reviews
+- [ ] Write and view product reviews
+- [ ] Attach images to their product reviews
-- [ ] Ask and answers questions to and from other customers
+- [ ] Ask product questions to be answered by other customers
-- [ ] View blogs and posts
-- [ ] Subscribe to blogs
+- [ ] Answer product questions asked by other customers
-- [ ] View a feed of subscribed blogs
+- [ ] Leave comments on reviews and answers
-- [ ] Tag blog posts
+- [ ] Upvote and downvote reviews, answers, and comments
-- [ ] Search for products by title
+- [ ] Search for products by keyword / keyphrases
-- [ ] Search through customer reviews by keyword / keyphrases
+- [ ] Search product reviews by keyword / keyphrases

 ## Design Docs
 * View Wireframes - TBD